 VGs increase the annual energy yield of a turbine by 1.5-3%.

 + How much experience do you have?

-So far, we installed VGs on over 2000 turbines.
-We profiled more than 17 different platforms.
+So far, we installed VGs on over 3000 turbines.
+We offer VG solutions for more than 25 different turbine types.
 The average AEP increase from all our trials (102 test turbines across 28 sites) is 2.1%.